w3f/polkadot-wiki/docs/general/polkadot-v1.md

 chunks for a maximum of two years, and crowdloans allow users to trustlessly loan funds to teams for lease deposits in exchange for pre-sale tokens.
 There is no other way you could use Polkadot 1.0.

-### Decentralization as a Tool
+### Polkadot's Resilience

-Decentralization is a crucial aspect when building a blockchain, but there must be a trade-off
+Network decentralization is a crucial aspect when building a blockchain, but there must be a trade-off between:
-between:

 - having an over-decentralized network that struggles to reach consensus and consumes a lot of energy to stay online, and